-To graduate through the REACH Program, the student must complete a minimum of 12 semester hours of honors courses with a cumulative GPA of at least 3.0.
+To graduate through the REACH Program, the student must complete a minimum of 12 semester hours of honors courses with a cumulative GPA of at least 3.0 on all coursework attempted at the post-secondary level.
 In addition, the student must earn an "A" or "B" in each honors course.
 Students are encouraged to vary their honors course selections and experience a wide array of honors activities.